eyal-wow-addons/WowInfo/README.md

-WowInfo is a collection of enhancements to World of Warcraft that provides the following features:
+WowInfo is a World of Warcraft addon that provides game and character information:

+To open the options you can type `/wi`, `/wowi` or `/wowinfo`.

 * **Collections**: Shows total mounts, pets and toys as well as their collect achievements progress respectively.
     * Appears when hovering over the Collections button.